FlyLonyx/JDORM-library/README.md

 ![Build](https://img.shields.io/badge/Build-Passing-brightgreen)
 ![Version](https://img.shields.io/badge/Version-1.0.0-orange)

-**ORM Library for Java** is a lightweight, efficient, and developer-friendly Object-Relational Mapping (ORM) tool designed to simplify database interactions in Java applications.
+**ORM Library for Java** is a lightweight, efficient, and developer-friendly Object-Relational Mapping (ORM) tool designed to simplify mysql database interactions in Java applications.
 It allows you to map Java objects to database tables seamlessly, reducing boilerplate code and improving productivity.

 ---